GersonJairG/payments-history/README.md

 ## Tasks breakdown

-To check the tasks breakdown, please refer to the GitHub Project [Billing History](https://github.com/GersonJairG/billing-history)
+To check the tasks breakdown, please refer to the GitHub Project [Payments History](https://github.com/GersonJairG/payments-history)

 ## Technologies Used